HathorNetwork/hathor-wallet-mobile/QA.md

         1. Close the app and open, it should ask for biometry instead of pin when opening the wallet.
         1. Send 1 HTR to your own address (it will ask for the biometry again)
         1. Disable biometry
-        1. Lock wallet and it must require you to type your PIN Code.
+        1. Lock wallet, and it must require you to type your PIN Code.

 1. **Create a new token Tests**
     1. Click on Create a new token.